francispotter/busy-mirror/README.md

-# Tiger
+# Todo

 A command-line task and plan management tool.

 ## Introduction

-Tiger is a system for keeping track of tasks.
+Todo is a system for keeping track of tasks.
 Some of the guiding philosophies:

 - Everything is based on a POSIX command line interface, making it easy to use from the terminal prompt on Linux and MacOS systems
 - Data is stored in easily edited files, so if the tool doesn't do something you want, you can just edit the files